-Devita (b.
-1944) is known for expressive large scale paintings and intimate landscapes of Southeast Alaska painted directly from the scene.
+Long time Alaska painter Devita Stipek Writer is known for colorful and expressive murals and landscapes of Southeast Alaska painted directly from the scene.

 - “Stipek Park” in Bothell, WA, is named after Devita’s Uncle.
 The clan traditionlly has an annual family reunion at Stipek Park.